GSMA-CPAS/BWRP/README.md

 Make sure you "reboot" the instance to bring hostname changes into effect.
 And use this new hostname in further "docker" and "kubernetes" installation processes.

+## How to Contribute

+Contribution and feedback is encouraged and always welcome.
+This project is governed by the Distributed Ledger Technology (DLT) group, which is a GSMA Industry Specifications Issuing Group (DLT ISIG).
+For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](./CONTRIBUTING.md) and the DLT Governance Principles at https://www.gsma.com/newsroom/resources/dlt-01-dlt-governance-principles/.
+By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Contributors

 Our commitment to open source means that we are enabling -in fact encouraging- all interested parties to contribute and become part of its developer community.